Performance and Technology

-In 2002 the company engaged in research to support the production of a sequence in a new play, commissioned by Linda Lewis Productions and the De La Warr Pavilion from Company of Angels’ Writer/Director John Retallack called Ballroom in which video and digital technologies would be used to realise physically impossible theatrical devices.
+In 2002 Portland engaged in research to support the production of a sequence in a new play, commissioned by Linda Lewis Productions and the De La Warr Pavilion from Company of Angels’ Writer/Director John Retallack called Ballroom in which video and new technologies would be used to realise physically impossible theatrical devices.
 Technologies were researched and tested that would enable four older characters in the play to re-activate their younger dancing selves, allowing the old and young self, to ‘virtually’ dance together.

 Creative Team: